On the effect of normalization layers on Differentially Private training of deep Neural networks: Noise and normalization

 It is worth mentioning that achieving the same accuracy in the presence of noise does not come for free as it affects the training time: the larger the noise, the slower the training.
+Figure~\ref{plot_acc} illustrates the evolution of the accuracy of models on the validation set, for different levels of noise.
+As it is evident from these plots, models with different values of noise converge to the same accuracy, albeit with different rates.
 For example, increasing the noise level from 1 to 10 slows down training by a factor of order 7 for LeNet and ResNet models.
-More details on this can be found in supplementary material Section~2.
+More details on this can be found in Appendix~2.

-Another way to introduce noise to the weights is to directly make the SGD updates noisy.
-We confirmed empirically that normalization layers also improve the robustness of this training method against large noise injection.
-However, since this way of adding noise is equivalent to perturbing the gradients of the network, it results in inferior performance compared to sampling weights from learnable distributions.
-We will come back to this point in Section~\ref{section:expremints} where we compare our method directly with DPSGD.